gitKrystan/2025-emberfest/slides.md

 * You don't even need to use Fetch, though we will.
 * You can add handlers to transform requests and responses as needed.
 These handlers can choose to call `next()`, similar to middleware patterns in API frameworks.
-* You should also register a special "CacheHandler" to integrate with WarpDrive's caching system.
+* You should also register the special "CacheHandler" to integrate with WarpDrive's caching system.
+* Putting it all together, this is our Request Manager!
 -->

 ---